Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Converse Lyapunov theorems and approximation with arbitrary accuracy

 Then, it is easy to check that\footnote{The construction of the Lyapunov function here is a special case of a general scheme for constructing Lyapunov functions that are monotonically decreasing from those that decrease only every few steps; see~\cite[p.
 58]{AAA_MS_Thesis}.}

 satisfy (\ref{eq:converse.thm.LMIs}).
 Hence,

 and in view of (\ref{eq:bound.of.CQ.l.steps}) the claim is established. \end{proof}

-\begin{remark} A converse Lyapunov theorem identical to Theorem~\ref{thm:converse.max.of.quadratics} can be proven for the min-of-quadratics Lyapunov functions.
-The only difference is that the LMIs in (\ref{eq:converse.thm.LMIs}) would get replaced by the ones corresponding to the dual graph of $G$. \end{remark}
+\begin{remark} \amal{Arbitrarily good approximation bounds identical to those in Theorem~\ref{thm:converse.max.of.quadratics} can be proven for min-of-quadratics Lyapunov functions in a similar fashion}.
+The only difference is that the LMIs in (\ref{eq:converse.thm.LMIs}) would get replaced by the ones corresponding to the dual graph of $G$, \amal{i.e., the De Bruijn graph which is associated with path-dependent Lyapunov functions~\cite{LeeD06}.} \end{remark}

 Our last theorem establishes approximation bounds for a family of path-complete graphs with one single node but several edges labeled with words of different lengths.
 Examples of such path-complete graphs include graph $H_3$ in Figure~\ref{fig:jsr.graphs} and graph $H_4$ in Figure~\ref{fig:non.trivial.path.complete}.